A Week of Collaboration & Community 🖤💛

 I got to start my day in Mrs. Wagner's room with "alphabet movement."
 Alphabet movement is the practice of using physical actions to learn the alphabet.
 This type of activity helps build stronger connections for learning letter-sound pairings and better physical health.

-7 days ago, Lisa Minicozzi
+2 months ago, Lisa Minicozzi

 cs